ando-khachatryan/HiDDeN/README.md

 The authors have Lua+Torch implementation here: https://github.com/jirenz/HiDDeN

-I have tested this on Pytorch 1.0.
+I have tested this on Pytorch 1.0 and Python 3.6.
 Note that this is a work in progress, and I was not yet able to fully reproduce the results of the original paper.

 ## Requirements